 Roles and Responsibilities:

-Facilitate coordination and collaboration amongst CBP science providers for GTs and Workgroups, and where possible, provide monitoring, data management, modeling, and technical analysis.
+Facilitate coordination and collaboration amongst CBP physical and social science providers for GTs and Workgroups and support teams, and where possible, provide monitoring, data management, modeling, and technical analysis.

 Synthesize and communicate scientific results and ecosystem conditions and changes to aid in science-informed management decisions.